September 20, 2019 Argo Shakedown Run (25 Photos)

 14.

-13. The key to hill climbing on any ATV is to be smooth on the throttle, don't stop and pick your line carefully.
+13. The keys to hill climbing any ATV are to be smooth on the throttle, maintain momentum and pick your line carefully.

 12.